TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 ___
 ### IsEntityValidTarget () {: aria-label='Functions' }
 #### boolean IsEntityValidTarget ( [Entity](Entity.md) Entity ) {: .copyable aria-label='Functions' }
+Returns `false` for entities such as Dark Esau or Blood Puppy in its angered form.

 ___
 ### IsFootstepFrame () {: aria-label='Functions' }